zybexXL/ZHash/README.md

     -q, -quiet      : quiet mode, suppresses console output -d, -debug      : print some debug info
-    -w, -wait       : wait for keypress before exiting
+    -w, -wait       : wait for keypress before exiting -wi, -waitif    : wait for keypress before exiting IF there's an error

-  NOTES:
+```

-  > Multiple files, folders, masks and -x exclusions can be provided
+- Multiple files, folders, masks and -x exclusions can be provided
-  > Compute mode outputs to console unless -f is given
+- Compute mode outputs to console unless -f is given
-  > Update mode outputs to file given with -f (default: zhash.zh)
+- Update mode outputs to file given with -f (default: zhash.zh)
-  > Verify mode reads from file given with -f (default: zhash.zh)
+- Verify mode reads from file given with -f (default: zhash.zh)
-  > Options -r and -n are ignored in Verify mode
+- Options -r and -n are ignored in Verify mode
-  > Stdin mode computes the hash for STDIN data and outputs to console.
+- Stdin mode computes the hash for STDIN data and outputs to console.
 Input paths and Output options are ignored.
 Input can be piped.
-  > Hashes file is created in the current folder unless -local is used
-    or a full path is given with -f option
+- Hashes file is created in the current folder unless -local is used or a full path is given with -f option

+## Register file extension
-  > The -reg option registers the an extension to run a ZHash verify.
-    An alternate extension can be registered with '-reg .ext' Additional options can be included on the registration.
-Example: zhash -reg .chk -w -s
+The -reg option registers an extension to run a ZHash verify on double-clicking the file.
+The default .zh extension is registered unless a different one is provided as an argument.
+Additional options can also be included in the registration command - they will be included when running the Verify command.

-```
+Example: `zhash -reg .chk -wi -s` registers the .chk extension so that double-clicking on a .chk file runs `zhash -verify -wi -s -f %1`